No, not Ball’s Mum – but the other Mum I know, who runs a small corner shop over that way which I visited regularly before I moved into town.

 We watched a movie.
 Ball sat across from me, while his girlfriend perched moodily on the couch between us.

 Ball’s mother could tell my mood had changed.
-She asked what time I started imbibing.
+She asked what time I started drinking.

 Her son, who also noticed the change, looked at me with his sad eyes, but said nothing.